worktheclock/replit.github.io/repls/audio.md

 Files are played in mono/single channel mode.
 Files with multiple channels will be read and converted into single channel data.

 To make this as light as possible on your repl's resources, audio files are played via a request system.
-To make a request, simply write to a named pype, `/tmp/audio`.
+To make a request, simply write to a named pipe, `/tmp/audio`.

 An example request might look like this:
 ```json